ObsidianToAnki/Obsidian_to_Anki/README.md

 # Obsidian_to_Anki
-Script to add flashcards from a properly-formatted file to Anki.
+Script to add flashcards from a text or markdown file to Anki.
 Run from the command line.
 Built with Obsidian markdown syntax in mind.
+Supports user-defined custom syntax for flashcards.

 ## Setup
-1. Install [Python](https://www.python.org/downloads/).
-Note that the script was written in Python3.8 - I don't think it would work on older versions (confirmed that it doesn't work on Python2 via [this issue](https://github.com/Pseudonium/Obsidian_to_Anki/issues/6#issue-690905446))
+1. Install the latest version of [Python](https://www.python.org/downloads/).
-2. Download the desired release.
+2. Download the desired release from the [releases page](https://github.com/Pseudonium/Obsidian_to_Anki/releases).
 3. Place the script "obsidian_to_anki.py" in the same folder as your notes.
-4. Start up [Anki](https://apps.ankiweb.net/), and navigate to your desired profile
+4. Start up [Anki](https://apps.ankiweb.net/), and navigate to your desired profile.
 5. Ensure that you've installed [AnkiConnect](https://github.com/FooSoft/anki-connect).
 6. Install the `python-markdown` library - see installation instructions [here](https://github.com/Python-Markdown/markdown). `pip install markdown` should work.
 7. Check the Permissions tab below to ensure the script is able to run.
-8. From the command line, run the script once with no arguments - `obsidian_to_anki.py` (or `python obsidian_to_anki.py`) This will make a configuration file in the same directory as the script, "obsidian_to_anki_config.ini".
+8. From the command line, run the script once with no arguments - `obsidian_to_anki.py` (or `python obsidian_to_anki.py`).
+This will make a configuration file in the same directory as the script, "obsidian_to_anki_config.ini".

 See [Troubleshooting](#Troubleshooting) if you have problems.